The 4 Branches of Astrology

 - Jupiter: government, asking favors, momentous needs for good

-- Sun and Jupiter together: evident important matter not involving secrecy or evil
+- Sun and Jupiter together: important or beneficial matters but not involving secrecy or evil